• Home /

 VA Mortgage

-• Official guideline: A credit score is not required to get VA mortgage approved
+• Official guideline: A credit score is not required to get a VA mortgage approved

 • Lender overlay: A minimum 620 FICO score is required to get a VA mortgage approved

-Because lender overlays vary among lenders, it’s common for first-time home buyers to have their mortgage application declined by a lender, then resubmitted and accepted, with no changes whatsoever, with a different mortgage lender.
+Because lender overlays vary between lenders, it is common for first-time home buyers to have their mortgage application declined by one lender, then approved by another without any changes to their application.

 Lender Overlays: A Real World Example

 Imagine a first-time home buyer with a 610 credit score applying for an FHA-backed mortgage at their local credit union.
-They submit their application, their supporting paperwork, and sign the required documentation.
-The credit union then denies the mortgage application due to credit.
+They submit their application, supporting paperwork, and sign the required documentation.
+However, the credit union denies the mortgage application because of the buyer’s credit score.

-The home buyer knows that FHA mortgages allow credit scores of 500 or higher, so they call the credit union, which explains that their underwriters apply a lender overlay on credit scores and only approve FHA loans for buyers whose FICOs are 640 or higher.
+The home buyer knows that FHA mortgages allow credit scores of 500 or higher.
+The buyer calls the credit union, which explains that they apply a lender overlay on credit scores, only approving FHA loans for buyers with FICOs of 640 or higher.

-Undeterred, the home buyer researches and finds a different mortgage lender that abides by the FHA’s official guidelines and gets their mortgage approved.
+Not discouraged, the home buyer finds a different mortgage lender that follows the FHA’s official guidelines and gets their mortgage approved.

 Common Questions About Lender Overlays